The Lightweight Ceili 34 Harp

 Some Decorated Ceilis:

 Inlays on a stained harp need to be very simple.
-The inlay above is not simple, and we have decided not to do this intricate of an inlay on the stained harps.
-Here is a page that shows the inlays that we will do.
+The inlay above is not simple, and we have decided not to do this intricate of an inlay on the stained part of a harp.
+Here is a page that shows the inlays that we will do on stained parts of the harp.
+However, the natural wood down the front of the pillar allows for any inlay to be put on these harps.

 Below are the specifications on the Ceili: